 - + Key points: Potentially avoidable deaths

-• The rates of potentially avoidable death increase consistently over time with increasing socioeconomic disadvantage but have decreased over time for all socioeconomic groups.
+• The rate of potentially avoidable deaths increases with increasing geographic remoteness, but has decreased over time for most categories of geographic remoteness.

 - + Background: Potentially avoidable deaths

 Potentially Avoidable Deaths (PAD) are based on National Healthcare Agreement: PI 16-Potentially avoidable deaths.

 Potentially avoidable deaths are those that occur before age 75 years and are caused by conditions that are potentially preventable through individualised care and/or treatable through existing primary or hospital care.
 Deaths are defined as avoidable in the context of the present health system.

 - + Interventions: Potentially avoidable deaths